Smooth-billed ani: Description

 The smooth-billed ani is a mid-sized species, larger on average than the groove-billed ani but smaller than the greater ani.
 It measures approximately 35 cm in overall length.
 Males weigh around 115 g while females are lighter and with a weight of around 95 g.
 The adult is mainly glossy black, with a long tail, deep ridged black bill and a brown iris.
 The flight is weak and wobbly, but the bird runs well and usually feeds on the ground.
 This species is called "el pijul" in Venezuelan folklore.
 The calls include a whining ooo-leeek.

 Distribution and habitat

 This ani is found in open and semi-open country and areas under cultivation.
 This common and conspicuous species has greatly benefited from deforestation.

 Behaviour

 This is a very gregarious species, always found in noisy groups.

 Breeding

-The nest, built communally by several pairs, is a deep cup lined with leaves and placed usually 2–6 m high in a tree.
+The nest, built communally by several pairs, is a deep cup made of twigs and lined with leaves and placed usually 2–6 m high in a tree.
 A number of females lay their chalky blue eggs in the nest and then share incubation and feeding.
 Each female is capable of laying up to seven eggs, and nests have been found containing up to 29 eggs, but it is rare for more than ten to hatch.
 Incubation is 13–15 days, with another 10 days to fledging.
 Up to three broods may be raised in a season, with the young of earlier broods helping to feed more recent chicks.